Claw toes

 What can a podiatrist do?

-A podiatrist examines the position of the toes and assesses the strain while walking.
+A podiatrist examines the position of the toes and assesses the load during walking.
 Treatment options may include:

-• Advice on shoes with enough room for toes
+• Advice on shoes with enough room for the toes

-• Orthoses or toe pads to relieve the toe and provide correct support
+• Orthoses or toe pieces to relieve the toe and support it correctly

 • Treatment of calluses, corns or other skin problems